-Although FROST has the same asymptotic computational complexity as DCBM inference methods, both scaling with the number of edges of the graph and the number of communities, our method is significantly faster in practice, and the performance gap increases as the graphs become larger.
+Although FROST has the same asymptotic computational complexity as DCBM inference methods, both scaling with the number of edges of the graph and the number of communities, FROST is significantly faster in practice, and the performance gap increases as the graphs become larger.
+Moreover, on bipartite graphs, FROST shows more stable convergence behaviour, while DCBM inference methods often suffer from premature convergence to local minima.
 Additionally, we showed that our SVCA initialization substantially improves the accuracy of inference methods compared with random initialization, while also reducing the number of iterations needed for convergence.
 This advancement enables the application of DCBM to larger networks with fewer computational resources.

-Overall, this work established a novel perspective by relating the DCBM to matrix factorization, in particular OtrisymNMF.
+Overall, this work established a novel perspective by relating the DCBM to nonnegative matrix factorization.
+We compared two different loss functions, the Kullback-Leibler divergence for the Poisson-based DCBM and the Frobenius norm for OtrisymNMF.
 We introduced FROST, an effective algorithm for OtrisymNMF, which is faster than DCBM inference methods.
 We also proposed a theoretically well-grounded initialization strategy, based on a smooth separable NMF algorithm that enhances the robustness and scalability of DCBM inference for large-scale networks.
 Finally, we illustrated the effectiveness of FROST and this initialization on synthetic and benchmark networks with diverse community structures.